-Refunds are available for services not rendered and will be granted within sixty (60) days of the completion of the delivery of services.
+Refunds are available for Spence-Chapin's Professional Service Fees and Foreign Country Program Fees whenever services not rendered and will be granted within sixty (60) days of the completion of the delivery of services.
 Refunds will be issued by check.
 Fees to Spence-Chapin are payable in installments; each installment covers the costs of services happening at that stage of the process.
 Refunds are available on a pro-rated basis for services not rendered.
 The prorating is described within each installment description below.